Home / Database / How to Install MySQL Community Server for Local Development

 Loading the Elevenlabs Text to Speech AudioNative Player...

-Setting up a robust local database environment can be the key to testing new features, learning database management, or simply experimenting without touching live production systems.
-In this guide, we will discuss installing MySQL Community Server on Windows, macOS, and Linux.
+In this guide, we will discuss how to install MySQL Community Server on Windows, macOS, and Linux.
 Once you’re up and running, we’ll touch on how to secure your new setup and keep it optimized for ongoing development.

 What Is MySQL Community Server?